-Once you have your new grill rotisserie in place the fun begins, so here are a few rotisserie grilling tips to maximize your enjoyment of your new toy.
+Here are a few rotisserie grilling tips to maximize your enjoyment of your new toy.
+Once you have your new rotisserie in place the fun begins.

 The placement of your spit rod bushing is very important to your rotisseries performance.
 You want everything to rotate as freely as possible.
-In order to achieve this slide the bushing onto the rod, place the rod into the rotisserie motor as far as it will go then pull it out slightly, a half an inch should do it.
-Most rotisserie motors stop the rod with the back of the case so this small step will minimize the drag.
-Now you may set the spit rod bushing into place and tighten.
-Once you have it in position there is no real reason that it would need to be removed because you will be sliding the meat off of the pointed end of the rod.
+In order to achieve this slide the bushing onto the rod.
+Place the rod into the rotisserie motor as far as it will go then pull it out slightly.
+Half an inch should do it.
+Most rotisserie motors stop the rod with the back of the case.
+This small step will minimize your drag.
+Now, set the spit rod bushing into place and tighten.
+Once you have it in position there is no real reason that it would need to be removed.
+Because, you will be sliding the meat off of the pointed end of the rod.

 Using a drip pan that is the appropriate size for your food will minimize the risk of flare-ups while allowing for good heat circulation.
 Adding some water or beer to the drip pan will also help keep your food juicy.

-When cleaning your spit rod and forks you should never use abrasive cleaners.
+Cleaning your spit rod and forks should never be done with abrasive cleaners.
 These parts are typically chrome plated and abrasives will scratch the plating and that will eventually lead to the plating flaking off.

 Insulated food gloves are nice to have.
 Use them to place the food onto and remove hot food from the spit.